harshsri2208/harshsri2208.github.io/README.txt

 This is my portfolio website.
-People wanting to contribute in hacktoberfest event can also send pull requests if they have a good idea.
+People wanting to contribute or just wanting to learn to contribute can also send pull requests if they have a good idea.